 Children are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school's online safety co-ordinator is [insert name here].
+The school's online safety co-ordinator is the Head of Computing.

 The school will follow the guidance around harmful online challenges and online hoaxes when supporting children and sharing information with parents/carers.